Rightsizing recommendations and Workload Autoscaling

 What time range does the workload autoscaler use for its recommendations?

-The workload autoscaler bases its recommendations on metrics collected over 24 hours.
-It continually observes pod metrics exposed by the metrics-server to generate recommendations.
+The workload autoscaler bases its recommendations on metrics collected over 24 hours by default, although this can be configured individually.
+It continually observes pod metrics exposed by the metrics-server

 Does the workload autoscaler allow configuring weights for specific days in its recommendations?

 Currently, the workload autoscaler does not allow you to set weights for certain days or exclude weekends.
-It continuously gathers metrics and generates recommendations based on historical usage over the past 24 hours.
+It continuously gathers metrics and generates recommendations based on historical usage over the past 24 hours (default) or as configured (up to 7 days).

 What happens when you turn off workload autoscaler on a workload?